enriquecoronadozu/Open-RIZE-Blockly-Generator/README.md

 Note: This tutorial only works using *rize > 0.1.3.9* in *python*.
 Use **pip install -U rize** to update rize

-# How to compile and add new blocks:
+# How to compile and add new social skills as Google Blockly elements:

 ## Step 1.-  Define new blocks